google/flink-connector-gcp/connectors/bigtable/README.md

 ### Supported Types

 Both `RECORD` and `ROW` are not supported unless it's to define a Column Family in `Nested Rows Mode`.
-Doble nested are not supported.
+Double nested are not supported.
 For those and other unsupported types, you can use `BYTES`.

 #### `GenericRecordToRowMutationSerializer`